Bug report #13873

 I suggest to close this ticket and open new issues/feature request for each problem.

-#7 Updated by Armando Forlani about 4 years ago
+#7 Updated by Armando Forlani over 4 years ago

 1) Agree.
 Feature request #12991 should achieve the outcome I am after.